arayofcode/arayofcode/README.md

 - Frontend
 - Infra

-I'm currently leading Product Research at [Blueflag Security](https://www.blueflagsecurity.com/) where my work is largely building customer facing features, customer engagement, and owning product security of the company.
+I'm currently a Product Engineer and lead research at [Blueflag Security](https://www.blueflagsecurity.com/) - building customer facing features, customer engagement, and owning product security of the company.
 Before this, I was a DevSecOps Engineer at [Gojek (GoTo Group)](https://www.gotocompany.com/), building internal security tooling used across ~5000 engineers, and 60k+ repositories.

 I occasionally write about what I learn at [arayofcode.com](arayofcode.com).
 In 2025, I gave five talks at an intersection of security and PostgreSQL/ Web Applications.